mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

     and `a` and `b` would both be subdomains of `example.com`.

 Domain names are *not* how computers communicate.
-The domain name is something "friendly" for a human.
+The domain name is something “friendly” for a human.
 Computer systems are designed to work with numbers